Luis Peralta (baseball): Colorado Rockies

 On July 29, 2024, the Pirates traded Peralta to the Colorado Rockies in exchange for Jalen Beeks.
 On August 23, Peralta was selected to the 40-man roster and promoted to the major leagues for the first time, where he retired the first two batters he faced.
+He made 15 appearances for Colorado during his rookie campaign, recording an 0.73 ERA with 14 strikeouts across 12 1/3 innings pitched.